 “It’s going to be an entirely different bar; adorable, the cutest bar you’ve ever seen.
 It’s more of a lounge than a bar,” Jenny said.
 “I’m not trying to compete with Che’s or Royal Room or The Buffet or Mr. Heads.
 It’s a place to sit and chat with your girlfriends or bring a date and sit and enjoy the space and the food and all that I have to offer.”

 Jenny is decorating the new lounge with reclaimed and donated materials, like a friend’s wooden fence used to line the ceiling, her sister’s chandelier and her best friend’s old granite countertop for the bar itself.

-These major, costly renovations, though, have been in service of the historic space and its menus: the kitchen is now ready for dinner service.
+These major, costly renovations, though, have been in service of the historic space and its menus: the kitchen will be ready for dinner service.

 “So I am going to have a lot of the things I had on the menu before,” Jenny said.
 “But the biggest change is that I’m going to have a fryer: French fries and burgers and y’know, dinners like pot roast and meatloaf and albondigas.”